Gravity particles from Warped Extra Dimensions, predictions for LHC: Phenomenology at LHC

+In the RS1 scenario a $G^*$ is produced by both QF and GF modes.
+The production mode make an effect in the $G^*$ kinematics: At LO the quark initiated process is more asymmetric in the plane of the collision lowering the $G^*$ transverse momenta.
+Also, at NLO level the production modes interfere, impacting in the total cross section.
+In figure~\ref{figure:kfac} we show the k-factors for the QCD induced production and the ratio between the different components of the QCD induced $G^*$ in the RS1 scenario at LO and NLO in QCD.
+From the left figure we see effect of the destructive interference between the diagrams with quark and gluon coupling to $G^*$ when $m_{G^*} < 700$.
+This effect makes the k-factor of the RS1 case to be negligible.
+When $m_{G^*} > \sim$2 TeV the RS1 cross section is dominated by QF and the k-factors can arrive to 25\%.

+The EW induced associated production with two jets sketched in figure \ref{fig:resonanthh}, several subprocesses compose the signal: the processes (a) is the so-called Vector Boson Fusion (VBF) production, the (b) and (c) are induced by the dimension-5 operator discussed in section \ref{sec:radcoupl}; the associated production with a massive vector boson $V = W, Z$ when it decays hadronicaly is also included (d, e and f).
+In the bulk scenario only (a) and (d) are non negligible.
+We had used the model~\cite{WEDtwiki} to simulate the bulk scenario and~\cite{deAquino:2011ix, aquino} to the RS1 scenario.
+The process (e) can be interpreted as the EW correction of the QCD induced processes, and is negligible in the hole $m_{Gr}$ range.

-where $p_{t_j}$ is the transverse momenta of each one of the jet (final state light quark) and $\Delta R_{jj}$ is the angular distance between the hard jets, The relax of $\Delta R_{jj}$ cut is designed to take into account the possibility of tag the two hard jets as coming from the weak boson on the associated production. \\
+The (simbolic) generation level selection applied on di-jet system are $p_{t,j} > 1 \; \mbox{GeV}$, $\Delta R_{jj} > 0.1$ and $\eta_j >7$, where $p_{t,j}$ is the transverse momenta of each quark in the final state, $\Delta R_{jj}$ is the angular distance between the hard jets and $\eta_j$ the jet pseudo-rapidity.
+The loose jet selection assures that all the signal cross section is considered in inclusive searches.

-To calculate processes with {\tt Madgraph5} simulation we can only specify initial and final state\footnote{It is also possible to chose the order of the interaction being generate, and forbid some particular particle to participate the internal process, but this does not help to separate the considered topologies.}.
-When we generate quark initiated process $pp \to jj h_{\mu\nu}^{(1)}$ (di-jet associated production) the full process will cover both VBF like and the weak boson associated topologies.
-We separate the two topologies adding cuts on the final state di-jet system. \\

-The WBF cross section is defined asking for the quark initiated process $pp \to jj h_{\mu\nu}^{(1)}$ and imposing a cut $M_{jj}>100$ GeV.
-The weak boson associated production is defined with the same process under the cut $M_{jj}<100$ GeV. \\

-The production cross sections of kk-bulk graviton for all production modes are calculated we adapting the {\tt Feynrules} model \cite{aquino} to match the bulk scenario: we remove all the bulk kk-graviton couplings to all fermions\footnote{This model ignores kk-Graviton coupling also to top quarks, this one is not important to define production cross section.} and rescale the its couplings to massless gauge bosons (both photon, gluon and transverse part of weak bosons) with the volume suppression $d_g$ (equation \ref{eq:cg}).

-We found agreement on the production cross section results between the model mentioned above and the bulk WED scenario implemented by the authors \cite{Tuomas} on {\tt CalcHep} \cite{Belyaev:2012qa}.
-Following the reference \cite{Fitzpatrick:2007qr} this implementation that assumes the right-handed top TeV localized.
-On all calculations we use CTEQ6l\cite{Nadolsky:2008zw} with dynamical PDF scale, on gluon fusion production mode we use the kk-graviton mass for regularization scale. \\

-On figure (\ref{figure:RS1prod}) we show the production cross section of kk-graviton on both RS1 and bulk scenario on the exclusive production, weak boson associated and WBF production.

-For the same compactification scale the kk-graviton production cross section on bulk scenario with respect to RS1 ones for all modes is smaller. \\